 Vice President and Director of Community and Social Networking

 Before coming to MNN, Hope Dlugozima was Vice President of Community & Social Networking at WebMD, where she launched the Web’s largest health message board community, blogging initiative, and live chats along with WebMD’s Facebook and Twitter presence.
 Hope's more than 20 years of editorial experiences includes serving as community leader at iVillage, producer at Time Warner, creative director at Creative Multimedia in Portland, OR and features editor of the Prague Post in the Czech Republic.
 She was also named one of the top 100 Multimedia Producers in the U.S. by Multimedia Magazine.

 Michael Jacobson has over twenty-five years of experience assisting numerous companies in strategic planning, financial procedures, financial statement preparation, business and marketing plan creation; and operation analysis and implementation.
 He previously held management positions with the international accounting firm KPMG Peat Marwick.
 Michael is a member of the Georgia Society of CPA’s and the American Institute of CPA’s.
 He holds an MBA from Georgia State University and a BSBA from University of North Carolina at Chapel Hill.

-Vice President and Director of Sponsor Relations
+Vice President of Sponsor Relations

 Travis joined MNN after a successful stint as the Director of Marketing for the Shop At Home television network, where he was responsible for all on-air, direct, and online marketing for the network.
 Prior to Shop At Home, Travis was the Director of Channel Operations at WebMD where he led the development of new publishing tools and oversaw the creation of dozens of sponsor programs for Fortune 1000 Pharmaceutical, Biotech, and CPG companies.